Double Auctions in Markets for Multiple Kinds of Goods: Introduction

-6. \citet{Blumrosen2014Reallocation} present a \emph{Combinatorial Reallocation} mechanism.
-It can handle very general settings, including agents that are both buyers and sellers and have arbitrary sub-additive valuations.
-The competitive ratio is $1/[8\cdot \Theta(\log m)]$ where $m$ is the maximum number of items per single seller; it does not approach 1 as the market grows.
-Additionally, their mechanism is not prior-free, since it needs to know the median value of the initial endowment of each seller.
-There is no budget deficit but there may be a budget surplus.
+2. \citet{Blumrosen2014Reallocation} present two \emph{Combinatorial Reallocation} mechanisms for multi-good markets.
+The first one attains a competitive ratio of $1/[8\cdot \Theta(\log M)]$ where $M$ is the maximum number of items per single seller, but it is not prior-free since it needs to know the median value of the initial endowment of each seller.
+The second one is prior-free and attains a competitive ratio of 1/48.
+Both competitive ratios do not approach 1.

-7. \citet{Gonen2007Generalized} present a general scheme for converting a truthful mechanism with deficit to a truthful mechanism without deficit.
-Their scheme can handle combinatorial double auctions, but only when agents are single-valued, e.g, when each agent has a set of desired bundles and values all these bundles the same.
+3. \citet{Gonen2007Generalized} present a general scheme for converting a truthful mechanism with deficit to a truthful mechanism without deficit.
+Their scheme can handle combinatorial double auctions, but only when traders are single-valued, e.g, when each trader has a set of desired bundles and values all these bundles the same.

-8. Colini et al present several double-auction mechanisms based on posted-prices.
-All their mechanisms are strongly-budget-balance.
-Initially, they presented mechanisms for single-type single-unit auctions \citep{ColiniBaldeschi2016Approximately}.
-Very recently, and contemporaneously to our work, they extended their mechanisms to handle combinatorial auctions \citep{ColiniBaldeschi2016Combinatorial}.
-Their work differs from ours in several important aspects.
-First, they assume a Bayesian prior while we asssume a prior-free setting.
-Second, they approximate the social welfare rather than the gain-from-trade (the social welfare is arguably easier to approximate, since it includes the welfare of non-participating sellers that keep their item).
-Third, they attain a constant-factor approximation of the social welfare (1/4, 1/6 or 1/16) which does not converge to 1 as the market grows.
-On the positive side, they handle more general buyer valuations: the buyers may have XOS valuations, which is a superset of submodular valuations, which is a superset of gross-substitute valuations (their sellers are either single-unit or additive).

-\ignore{Our MIDA mechanism takes a step towards handling richer settings.
-However, it is still not sufficiently rich to handle the full complexity of spectrum auctions with constraints related to interference, complementaries, geographical limitations, etc. }

-\begin{neg-multiunit} As a partial explanation of the difficulty of the multi-item setting, we explain in Appendix \ref{sec:neg-multiunit} why it is not trivial to adapt McAfee's mechanism to multi-unit agents, even if there is a single item-type and all agents have DMR. \end{neg-multiunit}